Sahujo-Hill/Sahujo-Hill/README.md

 - 🎮 Spawning, dying and respawning in multiplayer/singleplayer video games.

 <p align="left">
-  🦇 I'm a sucker for dark and dingy universes so I'm right at home in the Warhammer universe.
+  🦇 Warhammer quenches my thirst for armageddon.
 I primarily paint Chaos (apologies, fans of the emperor) and am currently painting some Night Lords, inspired by <a href="https://infinitespeculation.wordpress.com/2020/12/10/book-review-night-lords-the-omnibus-by-aaron-dembski-bowden/">The Night Lords Omnibus</a> by the wonderful Aaron Dembski-Bowden.
 </p>

 <p align="left">
    🚗 I'm a sucker for cars, and am fortunate enough to drive a beautiful 2020 Kona blue Mustang (responsibly) around the country lanes of England.
-I'm currently working on a mobile-first <a href="https://fordmustang.fly.dev/">portfolio for the car</a>, this is accessible via QR code at car shows to bring some .NET to these .OLD-fashioned car shows.
+I'm currently working on a mobile-first <a href="https://fordmustang.fly.dev/">portfolio for the car</a>, this is accessible via QR code at car shows to bring some .NET to these .OLD-fashioned showings
 </p>

 ---